gtsteffaniak/filebrowser/README.md

 </p>

 > [!WARNING]
-> There is no stable version yet planned 2025.
+> There is no stable version -- planned 2025.

 FileBrowser Quantum is a fork of the file browser open-source project with the following changes: